-Guests fly into Anchorage and rent a car to drive 2.5 hours south to “Fish Camp”.
+Most guests fly into Anchorage and rent a car to drive 2.5 hours south to “FishCamp”.
 The drive is absolutely one of the most beautiful you will likely ever experience.
-Expect to see glaciers, mountains that rear up directly from the ocean’s edge, and if you’re lucky – perhaps even Dall Sheep, Moose, or a Beluga in Turnagain Arm.
+Expect to see glaciers, mountains that rear up directly from the ocean’s edge, and if you’re lucky – perhaps even see Dall Sheep, Moose, or a Beluga whale in Turnagain Arm.
 Commuter flights are available from Anchorage to Kenai and car rentals are available in Kenai.
 The lodge is located 30-minutes from the Kenai airport.

 Nope!
 All tackle is provided on all charters.
 We also have shore gear and tackle in camp available for guest use.